grame-cncm/faustwebsite/_posts/2016-01-11-developing-architecture.markdown

 {% endhighlight %}

-Note that by default **mydsp** is used as the name of the generate class.
+Note that by default **mydsp** is used as the name of the created class.
 You may need to use the **-cn name** Faust compiler parameter to possibly generate another class name, especially if you need to compile several Faust generated C++ classes in a same context.

 ### The audio class ###